 Spousal Continuation Option.
 If your spouse is the Beneficiary and elects to continue the Contract in his or her own name after your death, pursuant to the Spousal Continuation Option, no death benefit will be paid at that time.
 Moreover, except as described below, we will contribute to the Contract a continuation adjustment, which is the amount by which the death benefit that would have been payable exceeds the Contract Value.
 We calculate the continuation adjustment amount using the Contract Value and death benefit as of the date we receive completed forms and due proof of death from the Beneficiary of record and the spousal Beneficiary's written request to continue the Contract (the "Continuation Date").
 We will add this amount to the Fixed Account.
+The continuation adjustment will have no effect on the Fixed Account Minimum Value.
 The Spousal Continuation Option may not be available in your state.
 See your financial professional for information regarding the availability of the Spousal Continuation Option.